Dead Poets Society

 Families can talk about poetry.
 Did this movie inspire you to read more, be more creative, or even "seize the day"?

-What movies inspire you?
+Which movies inspire you?
 Why?
 What about teachers?

 Families can also talk about Neil, his oppressive father, and his irreversible decision.
 What help is out there for those contemplating the same actions?
 What are the warning signs that someone needs help?